 Writing a Shooting Script and Editing Script for Documentary Film or Non-fiction Project

-A multi-column script can quickly be formatted by using the “table” drop down menu in Microsoft Word.
-Creating the script with the “table” menu produces a multi-column script in which the cells in each row all expand at the same time so that picture and audio stay in line.
+A multiple column script can be quickly formatted by using the “table” drop down menu in Microsoft Word.
+Creating the script with the “table” menu produces a multiple column script in which the cells in each row all expand at the same time so that picture and audio stay in line.

 Once shooting is finished an editing script based on the actual footage acquired and other factors is written.
 For example “B” roll might be added to supplement a shot like the Farmer walking toward the barn.